A pair of black glasses sit in front of yellow flowers.

 Imagine a world where vibrant colors are muted and familiar hues seem to blend together.
 For those with color blindness, this is a daily reality.
-But this September Mt.
+But Mt.
 Hood Territory and Swan Island Dahlias are teaming up to take a significant step to enhance the experience of these individuals by introducing EnChroma color blind glasses at the annual Swan Island Dahlia Festival in Canby.

 These specialized glasses are designed to enhance color perception for individuals with red-green color blindness.
 By filtering light and adjusting color wavelengths, they can help people with color vision deficiency see colors more accurately.